atenreiro/opensquat/README.md

 It does support some features such as:

-* Automatic newly registered domain updating
+* Automatic newly registered domain updating (once a day)
 * Levenshtein distance to calculate word similarity
 * Use different levels of confidence threshold to fine tune
 * Save output into different formats (txt, JSON and CSV)